Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 venv/bin/python3 mnist_to_png.py
 ```

-<b>Let's start with Luna Studio</b>
+## Let's start with Luna Studio.

-We need some helper functions, to load dataset and work with it.
+In the beggining we need some imports.

 ```
 import Std.Base